PaulSchuher/ab-artworks/README.md

-# README
+# AB Coding Test

-This README would normally document whatever steps are necessary to get the application up and running.
+This app is just a coding test.

-Things you may want to cover:
+# Installation process:

-* Ruby version
+* Install RVM and Ruby version 2.4 using it

-* System dependencies
+* Install MySQL

-* Configuration
+* Execute following commad in working directory `cp config/database.yml.example config/database.yml`

-* Database creation
+* Put your MySQL credentials into `config/database.yml` file

-* Database initialization
+* Run `bundle install` in the working directory

-* How to run the test suite
+* Run `bundle exec rake db:setup`

-* Services (job queues, cache servers, search engines, etc.)
+* You can run tests using `bundle exec rspec`

-* Deployment instructions
+* Run `bundle exec rails server`

-* ...
+* Now you can access application through http at `localhost:3000`